rehan-ali-mahomed/virga-plateform/README.md

 2. Use the dashboard to create new inspection reports or view existing ones.

-3. Fill out the inspection form with vehicle and client details.
+3. Fill out the inspection form with vehicule and client details.

 4. Submit the form to generate a PDF report.